inerlogic/retro-code/80386/Pocket386/Turbo-Pascal-7/Prime386/TECHNICAL.md

 every intermediate value matching hand-verified math from earlier in this investigation.

+**Independent confirmation, months later, against the actual 7.01 build.** Located a copy of Turbo Pascal 7.01 itself (the "silent maintenance release" that fixed this, per emsps.com/oldtools/borpasv.htm, timestamped 03/03/93, 07:01:00, matching the documented signature) and tested it directly: a scratch build with the `HiWord` fix deliberately reverted back to the plain, historically-buggy `carry := prod shr 16` line, compiled and run on real Pocket 386 hardware under genuine 7.01.
+Came back clean, bug-free, no corruption.
+That's a real reproduction of a 33-year-old documented compiler bug and its fix, on the actual hardware class it affected, using the actual compiler that fixed it, not just a workaround that happens to sidestep the question.
+That scratch build is preserved as `701TEST.PAS` in this folder (see "Files" above) so anyone else running old Borland compilers on real 386+ hardware can run the same check.

 ## Hardware finding, independent of the above (still worth knowing)

 CheckIt (the real, period-appropriate DOS diagnostic, not the